 North Carolina has recently enacted consumer protection laws to protect individuals from mortgage-related scams.
 There are certain types of home sale transactions which bring about inherent risks of fraud, including foreclosure rescue transactions, lease purchase agreements, and installment contracts for the purchase of real estate.
 Failure to provide tenants/purchasers with proper disclaimers in their written agreements can subject a party to penalties under North Carolina Unfair and Deceptive Trade Practices laws as well as, conceivably, state and federal Debt Collection statutes.
 Businesses engaged in legitimate real estate transactions must be aware of these restrictions while home owners should be aware of their options if they have unknowingly entered into one of these agreements.
-Contact the Raleigh civil lawyers of Maginnis Law, PLLC at 919.526.0450 to discuss or submit a new case inquiry here.
+Contact the Raleigh civil lawyers of Maginnis Howard, PLLC at 919.526.0450 if you have questions about mortgage rescuing scams.

 A foreclosure rescue transaction takes place where a homeowner faces foreclosure and is told their home can be “saved” by giving title to their home to a third party who would allow the seller to continue living in the home and would catch the homeowner up on their mortgage payments.
 These transactions can lead to a homeowner giving up their equity in the home to the “rescuer” and receiving nothing in return.

 A lease purchase agreement takes place when a property owner leases a home to a renter with an option to purchase.
 The renter frequently has an upfront option fee or pays a higher monthly rent for that option.
 If the renter is late with one or two rental payments, the property owner can declare the option to void the lease, having collected the extra money from the renter.